CraigIDent/SpliSER/README.md

 * Duplicate introns on both strands (template switching errors), are now merged by default.

+* Secondary and Supplementary alignments are now skipped by default.

 * A new pre-combine command (details below).

 * Replaced some output columns with new info to help downstream processing.